-Most states roll the sales tax into the monthly payment of the car lease, though a few states require all the sales tax for all your lease payments up front.
-In a couple states, such as Texas, lessees must pay sales tax on the full value of the leased car versus just the tax on payments during the time of the lease.
+Most states roll the sales tax into the monthly payment of the car lease, though a few states require that all the sales tax for all your lease payments be paid up front.
+In a couple of states, such as Texas, lessees must pay sales tax on the full value of the leased car versus just the tax on payments during the time of the lease.

 Remember, too, that you can turn in a leased car or do a buyout of your leased car at any franchised dealer that carries your brand.
 If you are uncomfortable working with the dealer you originally leased the car through, simply take your business to another dealership.